mtliendo/fullstack-multi-tenant-with-ui/notes.md

 - As a DIFFERENT admin, I can list only items in my tenant
 - As a DIFFERENT admin, I can create a user for my tenant
 - As a DIFFERENT USER IN A TENANT, I can list todos only for my tenant
+- I verified that a USER can not CREATE A TENANT.
+They receive an "unauthorized" error.

 I wanted to distinguish between signing in and creating a new tenant, so I updated the tab bar: